-Celebrex is a drug manufactured by Pfizer to treat arthritis in humans.
-If your dog is showing signs of suffering from the same thing, you may be tempted to reach in your medicine cabinet to give them some relief.
+Celebrex is a drug used to treat arthritis in humans.
+If your dog is showing signs of suffering from the same thing, you may be tempted to give them some relief.
 Some prescription medications are okay for dogs when following a vet’s recommendation.
 Is Celebrex one of them?

 Prescription drugs are sometimes hazardous to the humans they were created for, and many times they are recalled after too many people suffer adverse reactions from them, sometimes even including death.
 And that’s after they’ve gone through rigorous testing and several trials in order to get FDA approved.

 So to introduce these substances to a different species is really not a good idea, because that’s not what they were created for.
 Celebrex is not your run of the mill over-the-counter drug.
 It comes with a host of potentially serious side effects.
 If you give this to a dog you are really rolling the dice and hoping for the best.